gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 {{< figure src="/img/scrabble1.png" caption="Generate a simplified diagram for illustrative and instructional purposes representing a Scrabble board in HTML and CSS.
 Place 7 tiles on the bottom and right of the board.
 " >}}

-The diagram left a lot to be desired, and both the grid and attempt at premium tiles had errors.
+The diagram left a lot to be desired, and both the grid and premium tiles had errors.

-### Requires Clarity
+Manipulating the grid and centering multiple elements were major sticking points that 3.5 Sonnet couldn't handle.

+For both the *Scrabble* and the *Codenames* explainers, 3.5 Sonnet is not able to render forked or branching arrows that point from one element to another, which makes sense due to the medium it's working in.

+Generally, 3.5 Sonnet performed best when making one-hop iterative changes.

+### The Monkey's Paw

 ### Context Limits